TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 module.  ``find_spec()`` returns a fully populated spec for the module.
 This spec will always have "loader" set (with one exception).

-To indicate to the import machinery that the spec represents a namespace :term:`portion`. the path entry finder sets "loader" on the spec to ``None`` and "submodule_search_locations" to a list containing the portion.
+To indicate to the agiza machinery that the spec represents a namespace :term:`portion`. the path entry finder sets "loader" on the spec to ``None`` and "submodule_search_locations" to a list containing the portion.